Is it better to eat before or after exercise?

 What and how much you eat vary from person to person and sport to sport, with no right or wrong choice.
 The way to learn how much and what to eat is to experiment to see what works for you.
 Your food preferences may vary with the time of day, type of exercise, and level of exercise intensity.
 Consider the following guidelines:

-- A balanced diet means incorporating a variety of wholesome foods into your daily choices.
+A balanced diet means incorporating a variety of wholesome foods into your daily choices.
 Good nutrition means eating sources of carbohydrates, protein, fats, vitamins/minerals, and water.
 The first three (carbs, protein, and fat) are sources of energy.
 Carbohydrates are a source of instant energy, proteins build and repair muscle, and fats are a source of long term energy.
-Choose foods such as fruits and vegetables, whole grain breads, pasta, chicken, fish, and/or tofu, peanuts, etc. For more information on nutrients and food choices, visit the American Dietetic Association web site.
+Choose foods such as fruits and vegetables, whole grain breads, pasta, chicken, fish, and/or tofu, peanuts, etc. For more information on nutrients and food choices, visit the Academy of Nutrition and Dietetics.

 Maintaining healthy nutrition is important for exercise because your muscles rely heavily on the foods, and primarily the carbohydrates, you eat daily.
 Your body digests carbohydrates into glucose (simple sugar), and either uses it for energy or stores it for later use.
 Extra glucose is stored mostly in the form of muscle glycogen (complex sugar).
 When you exercise, your body uses both glucose (quick, simple sugars) and glycogen (longer lasting, complex sugars).
 You'll notice a big difference in the way you feel if you spend days eating wholesome food versus foods that are fried and/or high in saturated fat or sugar.
 Remember, food is your fuel.